hivdb/chiro-cms/resources/covid-review.md

 Several synthetic furin inhibitors have also shown to inhibit coronaviruses _in vitro_ including MI-1851, which inhibited SARS-CoV-2 alone and synergistically in combination with TMPRSS2 inhibitors[^10.1101/2020.04.15.042085], while dec-RVKR-CMK, which weakly inhibited MERS-CoV in a pseudovirus entry assay[^10.1073/pnas.1407087111].

 ___Conclusion: Clinical studies of camostat and nafamostat are just beginning but they are few in number.
-It remains possible that the levels required for their in vitro inhibitory effects are in that it may also be necessary to target furin and possibly cathepsins to inhibit SARS-CoV-2 in patients.___
+It remains possible that the levels required for their in vitro inhibitory effects cannot be attained with current dosing schedules.
+It is also possible that additional host proteases including furin may need to be simultaneously inhibited. ___

 ### Endosomal Trafficking Inhibitors
 Chloroquine (CQ) and its analogs have been reported to have multiple intracellular actions that interfere with virus replication and/or the immune response to viral infections.
 CQ analogs are weak bases, that in their non-protonated form, penetrate and concentrate within acidic intracellular organelles such as endosomes and lysosomes.
 In these organelles, CQ analogs may interfere with the trafficking of viruses that require a pH-dependent step for entry[^10.1016/s1473-3099(03)00806-5][^10.1371/journal.ppat.1004502].
 CQ analogs have also been reported to impair ACE2 glycosylation, which could theoretically diminish receptor binding by SARS-CoV and SARS-CoV-2[^10.1186/1743-422X-2-69].
 They are also anti-inflammatory, and have been used for autoimmune conditions.